ONGOING

 STATE ARCHIVES AS SPACES OF CREATION

-Each State Archive involved becomes a place of artistic residency, a source of dramaturgical material, and a site for site-specific performative restitution.
+Each participating State Archive becomes a site for artistic residency, a source of dramaturgical material, and a space for site-specific performative restitution.

-Staircases, corridors, consultation rooms, and storage spaces are temporarily inhabited by living presences.
+Stairways, corridors, consultation rooms, and storage areas are temporarily inhabited by living presences.

 PROJECT STRUCTURE